Michael's Last Dundies: Cultural references

 In this episode, Michael Scott describes the Dundies as "like the Golden Globes but less mean", referring to Ricky Gervais' hosting of the 2011 Golden Globe Awards, which left critics questioning if he had gone "too far".
 As executive producer of the American series and co-creator of the original British series, Gervais stated on his blog that the line was intended as "a little in-joke".
-Near the beginning of the episode, Deangelo compares Meredith Palmer's (Kate Flannery) house to the aftermath of Hurricane Katrina.
-Michael notes that "When Larry King died, they didn't just cancel his show", showing that Michael is unaware that Larry King was not deceased.
-Later, he notes that "they got Piers Morgan to come in and do his show" instead.
+Near the beginning of the episode, Deangelo compares Meredith Palmer's house to the aftermath of Hurricane Katrina.
+Michael says that "When Larry King died, they didn't just cancel his show", showing that Michael is unaware that Larry King was not deceased.
+Later, he says that "they got Piers Morgan to come in and do his show" instead.
 The final song that the office sings to Michael is a parody of "Seasons of Love" from the Broadway musical Rent.
-Dwight later reveals in a talking head that he is always the padawan learner, and never a Jedi knight, a reference to the 1977 film Star Wars and its franchise.
+Dwight later reveals in a talking head that he is always the padawan, and never a Jedi, a play on the expression "Always the bridesmaid, never the bride" which references the Star Wars franchise.
 Michael notes that he wanted his last Dundies celebration to be like the 1990 film The Godfather Part III, rather than the "confusing" 1972 film The Godfather I, which he notes had "three big laughs".
 Additionally, the episode contains several references to the film The King's Speech, notably during the scene in which Deangelo gives his speech at the Dundies while listening to his Walkman played at a high volume.